Summer II

 Joseph Kern

-• Math C407 is designed to refresh your conceptual knowledge of geometry while gaining technology tools to enhance your geometry classroom.
-Explore geometry concepts through real-world applications that combine technology and problem-solving skills to make math exciting and challenging for today's learners.
-Throughout the course, we will also discuss various methods of teaching these geometric topics.
+• Math C406 is designed to refresh your conceptual knowledge of algebra while gaining a greater understanding of algebraic thinking skills.
+We will explore algebra concepts through real-world applications and problem-solving.
+This course will cover topics including linear equations, inequalities, polynomials, quadratic equations, rational expressions, and rational equations.
+Throughout the course, we will also discuss various methods of teaching these algebraic topics.
 This class is designed to be a truly supportive learning community where students can learn and work together in an online format.
 Since there are no face-to-face meetings, students are required to post on a teaching tip forum each week to share activities and ideas.
-Students are also required to submit homework weekly or biweekly.
+Students are also required to submit homework every week.